 I’ve seen so many advertisements for things like fat burning pills (called Fat fighters) and some other bullshit pill that supposedly absorbs carbs.
 Not only does this appeal to people who have no background in science or how energy works (or know what a carbohydrate even is), but it preys on them while knowing better.
 Even more so, it generally goes after people in rough circumstances who are looking for answers out of desperation.
 It blows my mind that these aren’t pegged at false advertisements.
 The workaround is that they don’t go through FDA approval, so they can add things like “varies from customer to customer” and be covered without ever having to prove that it works.
 Then, you get documentaries that demonize a particular market in order to make their own product seem more appealing, and the marketing continues.

 There is no pill that will block carbs (which would be an awful idea anyways) unless that pill makes you vomit violently, displacing all your sustenance outside of your body.

 And most of all, putting a plastic wrap around your mid section just makes you look like a dumbass.
 You lost weight because you were sweating out water weight.
 I can fluctuate almost 3 lbs on demand based on how I decide to feed myself one day versus the next because I can manipulate my water intake and retention.
-Don’t all prey to snake oil.
-If you want results, it takes honest, hard work, unless you’re using steroids.
+Don’t fall prey to snake oil.
+If you want results, it takes honest, hard work.
 And if you spend half the time putting in hard work that you otherwise would searching for miracle supplements, you would be much closer to your goal.